Siege of Iwaya Castle

 Aftermath of the battle

 The commitment to fight to the end under Jōun’s command resulted in an honorable death in battle.
 However, the Shimazu army also incurred serious losses so attacks against Tachibana Muneshige, who was holed up at Tachibanayama Castle, stalled.
+This is known as the Siege of Tachibanayama Castle.
 While the Shimazu spent time attacking Tachibanayama Castle, a Toyotomi army of 200,000 soldiers landed in Kyūshū.
 This compelled the Shimazu army to retreat to their home province of Satsuma in southern Kyūshū.
 Resistance in exchange for Jōun’s life ultimately prevented the Shimazu army from conquering all of Kyūshū.

 The commanders in the Shimazu army respected the battle skills of the bushō under the command of Jōun, and sent offers for surrender multiple times.
 Jōun, however, declared in the presence of allies and enemies alike that many others pledge loyalty when their lords are thriving and betray them when their lords are struggling, but he could not forget his deep gratitude and betray his lord.
 Those who forget gratitude are lower than animals.
 All who heard him expressed agreement with his sentiment.
 In this connection, Jōun received five offers for surrender – three from the Shimazu and one each from allies Tachibana Muneshige and Kuroda Yoshitaka, who each told him they could not support the defense of Iwaya Castle so he should retreat.
 In each instance, he politely received the messenger and informed him that he refused the offer.